Cap Penalties

 The landing spot

-The Jets took him 41st overall, second round.
+The Jets took him 30th overall in the first round.
 The receiver room going into 2026 is Garrett Wilson, Cooper, and rotational pieces.
-Wilson commanded 28% of the team's target share in 2025.
+Wilson is returning from a 2025 knee injury that cost him the final eight games and commanded a 24% target share before the injury.
 The WR2 job behind him is wide open and the depth chart shifts to Wilson and Cooper for the foreseeable future.

 The Jets ran 11-personnel on 64% of snaps in 2025.
 The WR2 in their scheme got 96 targets and 822 yards last year, which is essentially WR3 dynasty production by the floor.
 Cooper's age curve and draft capital point at WR2 dynasty production by year two.